ftc9899/tournament-sim/README.md

 ## Conclusions

 Here is what can be concluded from this data:
-- Tiebreaker points have a small effect on the output ranking compared to RP
+- In our simulations, tiebreaker points contributed up to 24% of the difference between a team's input and output ranking
   - Using the TBP method of OPR, any differences in a team's input and output rank are due to RP alone
+  - The contribution of RP to the RMSD is shown by the OPR TBP method
+  - The contribution of a TBP method to the RMSD is the change in RMSD from the OPR method to the TBP method
+- The chosen TBP method has a greater effect on the output ranking of high-scoring teams as compared to all teams
-  - In the case of a Worlds-level tournament, the RP contribute an average difference of 12.111 ranking positions, while the current TBP method contributes an additional average difference of 0.932 ranking positions
+  - In the case of a Worlds-level tournament, the RP contribute an average difference of 6.162 ranking positions
+  - The current TBP method contributes an additional average difference of 1.424 ranking positions, which is 18.77% of the total difference
+  - The 'yours' TBP method contributes an additional average difference of 0.407 ranking positions, which is 6.20% of the total difference
 - Using an accurate OPR as the TBP method results in the least difference between input and output rankings
-  - An omniscient simulator knows each team's exact OPR, but an accurate OPR is more difficult to calculate in real life
+  - However, we are not recommending OPR as a TBP method because the accuracy and convenience of the simulated OPR is not attainable in real life
 - Here are the other TBP methods in order of increasing difference between input and output rankings:
   - Your alliance's score
   - Sum of both alliances' scores
   - Losing alliance's score
 - A tournament with 40 teams each playing 9 matches has an average ranking difference less than half that of a tournament with 80 teams each playing 9 matches
   - Therefore, it may be useful to consider organizing the FTC World Championships as 4 divisions of 40 teams each, though this would add an extra round of playoffs
-  - If there is not enough time for such a tournament, note that a division of 40 teams each playing 8 matches has only a slighty larger average ranking difference
+  - If there is not enough time for such a tournament, note that a division of 40 teams each playing 8 matches has only a slightly larger average ranking difference

 ## Algorithm Overview